Wauconda Area Public Library District

 Amended July 12, 2010

-Inappropriate conduct shall include any individual or group activity which is disruptive to other persons lawfully using Library facilities, materials, premises or otherwise inconsistent with activities, such as reading, studying, proper use of library materials, and other similar conduct normally associated with a library.
+1.3 Inappropriate conduct shall include any individual or group activity which is disruptive to other persons lawfully using Library facilities, materials, premises or otherwise inconsistent with activities, such as reading, studying, proper use of Library materials, and other similar conduct normally associated with a Library.

-The term “premises” includes inside and outside areas of the library property.
+1.4 The term “premises” includes inside and outside areas of the Library property.

-The term “Library facilities” shall include both the public and non-public areas of the library and its facilities.
+1.6 The term “Library facilities” shall include both the public and non-public areas of the Library and its facilities.

-The Library has the right to maintain its facility in a clean, pleasant, and safe manner.
-Every individual has the right to use the Library undisturbed and every library employee has the right to work without undue interference.
-All library users and employees should be free of any threat of harm, invasion of property, or gross indignity.
+2.1 The Library has the right to maintain its facility in a clean, pleasant, and safe manner.
+Every individual has the right to use the Library undisturbed and every Library employee has the right to work without undue interference.
+All Library users and employees should be free of any threat of harm, invasion of property, or gross indignity.
 To guarantee these rights for all persons, the following rules of conduct apply to behavior on the premises of all Library property.

-The following conduct shall be deemed “inappropriate;” such conduct is not consistent with appropriate use of Library services and includes but is not limited to:
+3.1 The following conduct shall be deemed “inappropriate;” such conduct is not consistent with appropriate use of Library services and includes but is not limited to:

 - Occupying or “holding” more than one seat and/or table per individual